Technology, Tourism

 Year Events

-1978 Airline Deregulation Act was passed by Congress.
+1978 The Airline Deregulation Act was passed by Congress.
 The purpose of the bill was to promote competition in the aviation industry as well as eliminate monopolies in the aviation industry (Williams, 2017).
-Thus, the bill lowered Airline prices which increased passengers in aviation.
+Thus, the bill lowered airline prices, which increased the number of passengers in aviation.

 1979 Jet fuel increased by 88%.
 This affected the aviation industry since the companies had already lowered the transport charges.

-1980 Higher fuel prices made the companies in the aviation industry made lose.
-This led to a continuation of labor strife that started after the Deregulation act (Williams, 2017).
+1980 Higher fuel prices caused companies in the aviation industry to lose.
+This led to a continuation of labor strife that started after the Deregulation Act (Williams, 2017).

 1981 Professional Air Traffic Controllers Organization (PATCO) announced a strike.
-The PATCO demanded employees’ wages be increased and also demanded shorter working hours (Williams, 2017).
+The PATCO demanded that employees’ wages be increased and demanded shorter working hours (Williams, 2017).

 The striking air traffic controllers were fired by President Reagan.
 Also, the striking members were banned from being hired again.

-The Federal Aviation Administration (FAA) instructed all airlines company to reduce their flights by one-third.
+The Federal Aviation Administration (FAA) instructed all airline companies to reduce their flights by one-third.

-1982 Braniff Airlines files for Bankrupt and stopped a regulation Also, the Braniff
+1982 Braniff Airlines filed for bankruptcy and stopped a regulation.
+Also, the Braniff.

-Air Lines acquires Braniff Airlines’ South American routes; Braniff filed for bankruptcy and ceased operations.
+Air Lines acquired Braniff Airlines’ South American routes; Braniff filed for bankruptcy and ceased operations.

 1985 Southwest buys the financially struggling Muse Air.
-Musa Air was bought b Southwest Airlines.
+Musa Air was bought by Southwest Airlines.

 1986 Northwest Airlines merged with Republic Air.
-The merger of these two countries was opposed by the Justice Department of the government.
+The government’s Justice Department opposed the merger of these two countries.
 The merger of these to carry led to the formation of Northwest Airlines.
-Also, the same year TWA airlines merged with Ozark (Williams, 2017).
+In the same year, TWA Airlines merged with Ozark (Williams, 2017).
 The merger of these two led to the creation of the sixth-largest commercial air carrier.

-1987 NATCA is certified as the only bargaining authority for Air traffic controllers by the Federal Aviation leading to the disbandment of the PATCO.
-NATCA is certified as the sole bargaining unit for air-traffic controllers employed by the FAA.
+1987 NATCA is certified as the only bargaining authority for air traffic controllers by the Federal Aviation Agency, which led to the disbandment of the PATCO.
+NATCA is certified as the sole bargaining unit for air traffic controllers employed by the FAA.

 1988 US Air purchased PSA